AndreasStokholm/Techcase-Backend/index.md

 ## The CASE
-Your assignment is to create a HTTP api that allows a front-end application to request and get data.
+Your assignment is to create a HTTP api that allows a front-end application to fetch data.
-We want to be able to get items and location, there should be a way to specificy how we want them sorted or filtered.
+We want to be able to get items and location, there should be a way to specificy how we want them sorted and / or filtered.
 Use [THESE JSON](https://drive.google.com/open?id=0B6ljTC_twnrkeFUzN0xhV2xWaHc) files as the data source.

 Requirments: